lelebus/wcms-onboarding/README.md

 ```

 **IMPORTANT**:
  - It might happen that you need to modify `v1-start` while processing it in the next step.
-In case this happens, commit the changes as you do them
+In case this happens, commit the changes as you do them:
 ```bash
 git add onboardings/<CLIENT_NAME>/v1-start*
 git commit -m: "v1: cleanup v1-start"